June 3rd, 2019

 Finish Options For Preserving Natural Colors

 But what if you don't want to apply any colors to your birdhouse?
 Could you preserve the natural color of unfinished wood?
 Absolutely!
 If you love working with wood, there are methods of preserving the natural color and grain without completely covering the wood surface.
-Applications for preserving the original look of wood include oil, pre-stain conditioners with white pigment, clear matte polyurethane, transparent wood sealers and clear brushing lacquer.
+Applications for preserving wood include pre-wood conditioners, oil, clear polyurethane, transparent wood sealers and clear brushing lacquer.

-Before applying a protective finish to the surface of your DIY project, decide what topical finish application is best.
+Before applying a natural protective finish to the surface of your DIY project, decide what application is best.
 Begin by dividing your application procedures into three phases.

-• Phase 1 - Do some research at the library, or surf the Internet.
+- Phase 1 - Do some research at the library, or surf the Internet.
 There are many ways to gather information on the subject of wood finishing.
 You can also talk to an expert wood finisher.
 Altogether, make sure to take notes and study them.
-This will prepare you to choose the best possible finish solution for your project: paint, stain, unfinished, toxic, non-toxic.
-These are all viable solutions according to specific needs.
+This will prepare you for the right choice for your project.

-Unfinished - Choosing wood with no surface application is also a good choice.
-Natural wood colors include earth tones of yellow, brown and red, and all variations in between.
+Choosing wood with no surface application is also a good choice.
+Natural wood colors include earth tones of yellow, brown and red, and variations in-between.
 Wood can show other variations too, such as streaks, knots, blended colors and irregular grain patterns.
 Wood species to consider are White Pine, Yellow Cedar, Redwood, Red Oak, Black Walnut, Cherrywood and Pink Ivory.

 Special Occasions & Gift Giving